WalletWasabi/WalletWasabi/WalletWasabi.Documentation/HowToDeploy.md

    Note: As you can see, the deployer can choose the `codename` freely.

+   - Creating a tag: `git tag v2.0.3-myexampletag`
+   - Push the tag to upstream: `git push upstream v2.0.3-myexampletag`

-2. Deploy using the `deploy.sh` script.
+3. Deploy using the `deploy.sh` script.

 # Templates for communication